User37som/libbitcoin/Server-Settings.md

 ```

 #### url
 The URL of the libbitcoin query service to use in all [online commands](Online-Commands) except for [send-tx-node](bx-send-tx-node) and [send-tx-p2p](bx-send-tx-p2p).
 See the list of [community servers](https://github.com/libbitcoin/libbitcoin-server/wiki/Community-Servers).
-See also [issue 449](https://github.com/libbitcoin/libbitcoin-explorer/issues/449).

 #### socks_proxy
 The address of a SOCKS5 proxy to use when connecting to the specified URL.
 This can be used to connect though Tor.